Workspace and Dialogs

 CodeAlta editor tab with syntax-highlighted source code

 Editor tabs support TextMate syntax highlighting, line/column status, dirty markers, Ctrl+S save, reload prompts for on-disk changes, and close confirmation for unsaved edits.
-Editor tabs sit beside thread tabs so you can inspect files without leaving CodeAlta.
+Editor tabs sit beside session tabs so you can inspect files without leaving CodeAlta.

 Model Providers dialog